raditya1117/HoneyBadger/fastapi-testing/article.md

     else:
         return JSONResponse(status_code=200, content={"type":"SUCCESS", "output":result})
 ```

 In this code, we have used try-except blocks to handle errors and raise HTTP exceptions for each operation.
 We also have the custom exception class with handler for the unsupported operations.
 Now, let's try to divide a number by zero using the /calculate API call.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 0}'
 ```

-The above API call triggers a ZeroDivisionError exception, which is handled by he except block of the divide operation, and we get the following output in the API response.
+The above API call triggers a ZeroDivisionError exception, which is handled by the except block of the divide operation, and we get the following output in the API response.

 ```json
 {"detail":{"type":"FAILURE","reason":"Not able to divide 10.0 by 0.0."}}
 ```

 In the logs, the above API call is recorded with the message `400 Bad Request` as we have set the status code to 400 while raising the HTTP exception.

 ```py
 INFO:     127.0.0.1:52422 - "POST /calculate/ HTTP/1.1" 400 Bad Request
 ```

 A single exception can occur at multiple places in a program.
 Also, we might miss putting all the exception types in the except block of the code, which may lead to uncaught errors.

 We can use custom exception handlers to reduce code repetition and handle errors of a prticular type at one place, regardless of where they originate in the code.
 Custom exception handles also allow us to format errors of a specific type to follow a standard JSON format.
 Let's discuss how to handle FastAPI errors using custom exception handlers.

 ## Error handling using custom exception handlers in FastAPI

 FastAPI allows us to write custom handlers for each exception by defining functions using the `exception_handler` decorator.
 Each custom exception handler takes a Python Request and an Exception object as its input.
 Inside the exception handler, we can process the exception, log the error messages, and raise HTTPException with a proper message to return the API response.
-Once we have defined a custom exception handler, all the uncaught exceptions of the specified exception type are handled by the exception handler.
+Once we have defined a custom exception handler, all the exceptions of the specified exception type are handled by the exception handler.

 For instance, we can define a custom exception handler to handle all the TypeError exceptions as follows:

 ```
 @app.exception_handler(TypeError)
 async def typeerror_handler(request: Request, exc: TypeError):
     raise HTTPException(status_code=400, detail={"type":"FAILURE", "reason":"TypeError exception occurred due to mismatch between the expected and the actual data type of the operands."})
 ```

-This exception handler will process all the uncaught TypeError exceptions irrespective of where they are raised in the FastAPI application.
+This exception handler will process all the TypeError exceptions irrespective of where they are raised in the FastAPI app.
 In a similar manner, we can define custom exception handlers for ZeroDivisionError and ValueError exceptions, as shown below:

 ```py
 from fastapi import FastAPI, HTTPException, Request